 When we visit a general practitioner (GP), we trust that they will provide us with competent medical care.
 GPs are held to the same standards as other medical professionals and owe their patients appropriate levels of care.
 However, if a GP does not carry out their duty of care correctly, this can have serious consequences for patients and the impact can be devastating.
 In some cases, this could be regarded as negligent care from a GP.
-Reporting a GP for negligence can be a complex and potentially daunting experience, but it is crucial that all patients receive the care that they deserve and that all GPs are upholding their duty of care.
-In this article, we will be exploring how to report a GP for negligence.
+Raising a complaint about your GP for negligence can be a complex and potentially daunting experience, but it is crucial that all patients receive the care that they deserve and that all GPs are upholding their duty of care.
+In this article, we will be explaining how to raise a complaint about your GP. .

 If you are looking to report your GP for medical negligence, there are a few different options that you are able to take: